YuvalAmrami/MiniProject-NetworkProtectionSystems/README.md

 In order to use need to install jquery.mim (same version as in manifest file) and save it in the same folder of the project.

-Chrome extension to block sites suspicious to be malicious .
+Chrome extension to block sites that are suspected to be malicious.